Official BWBL Rules

 F. If a protest is upheld, the game will continue at the point of protest, with the correct implementation of the rule being enforced.

-All situations not covered in the aforementioned rules will be judged based upon the official rules of baseball, with judgement by the League Commissioner and/or President being final.
+Any disagreements, as well as all situations not covered in the aforementioned rules will be judged based upon the official rules of baseball, with judgement by the League Commissioner and/or Council present at the time of the incident being final.

 The Backyard WIFFLE Ball League is Sanctioned by The Wiffle Ball, Inc.

 "WIFFLE", the Wiffle Certification Mark and the image of the ball are registered trademarks owned by